ChristopherBrum/rb120/written_assessment_notes.md

 ---

-## What is an instance method?
+## What is an instance method and how are they related to objects?

 Instance methods are methods defined within a class that comprise the behaviors that instances of the class have at their disposal.
-While instance variables make up the state of an object, and each instances state is unique, the instance methods defined by a class are available to each instance of the class.
-The values that instance variables contain are available throughout a class, including within all instance method definitions.
-Because of this, the value returned or output by an instance method _may_ be different when invoked by different instances of the same class.
+While instance variables make up the state of an object, and each instances state is unique, the instance methods defined by a class are shared by instance of the class.
+The values that instance variables contain are available throughout a class, including within all instance method definitions and because of this the value returned or output by an instance method _may_ be different when invoked by different instances of the same class.

 ```ruby
 class Person